Coordinated Disclosure · VU#487875

 Description.
 Six Keycloak administrative consoles backing the AI Assist platform return HTTP 200 to unauthenticated requests on the public internet.
 Each console serves a distinct production tenant and exposes identical resource hashes across the population, indicating a shared deployment template that propagates the misconfiguration to every new tenant onboarded to the platform.

 Impact.
 An unauthenticated remote attacker can enumerate realm configurations, observe OIDC client identifiers, and identify the full grant-type catalog supported by each realm.
-Combined with CVE-2026-TBD-004 (password grant), this provides the prerequisites for credential brute-force against the production identity plane.
+Combined with the password-grant finding below (no discrete CVE assigned), this provides the prerequisites for credential brute-force against the production identity plane.

 Unauthenticated Backend API Endpoints